 See anything I missed?
 Disagree with this?
 Please let me know your thoughts!

 This post benefited heavily from the feedback and thinking of many people with deep experience building Platforms.
 Jim Shore introduced self-service to me.
 I’d like to thank Merlyn Albery-Speyer for offering a huge list of things he’s learned over the years building self-service teams, many of which became key points in this article.
 Aaron Erickson shared his experiences with platforms as well, which helped cover some points I wouldn’t have thought to include.
-Gus Shaffer had a lot of wisdom to share on things to watch out for and in particular some of the challenges of moving to self-service.
+Keizan Shaffer had a lot of wisdom to share on things to watch out for and in particular some of the challenges of moving to self-service.
 Marty Matheny double-checked my memory about the database team at New Relic and helped me see how they had gone about moving to self-service, which helped flesh out the Wizard of Oz pattern.
 John Hyland has taught me a lot about building platforms (as we built them together!), and provided valuable feedback on this article.
 I learned about the importance of the plug-in model from Bjorn Freeman-Benson and Kevin McGuire.
 Ben Bernard and Ada Cohen were some of the most effective people I’ve seen at being both customer focused and building developer experience tooling, so watching them in action helped me see some of the patterns I’ve mentioned in this post.

 Comments powered by Talkyard.